 With over 20 restaurants in the Church Hill area and counting, there are plenty of choices for your dining pleasure.

 For the classic Church Hill experience, head for the Hill Cafe or Millie’s.
-For fine dining, try the Roosevelt, Grisette, Metzger, or Alewife.
+For fine dining, try the Roosevelt, Grisette, or Alewife.
 Pizza tonight?
-Go to 8 1/2, Pizza Bones, or Anthony’s on the Hill.
-For good coffee and baked goods, it’ll be Sub Rosa Bakery, Riverbend Roastery, Whisk, or JJ’s Makery.
+Go to 8 1/2 or Pizza Bones.
+For good coffee and baked goods, it’ll be Sub Rosa Bakery, Riverbend Roastery, or Whisk.
 Craving barbecue?
 Find it at Alamo BBQ or Inner City Blues.
-And if you’re just looking for a spacious patio to set up camp on, you can try most of the places already mentioned plus Union Market, Front Porch Cafe, or Kahlo’s Cantina.
+And if you’re just looking for a spacious patio to set up camp on, you can try most of the places already mentioned plus Union Market, Rise Cafe, or Kahlo’s Cantina.
 But there are many more!
 Take a look at the Restaurants and Bars on our map for a full list.

 - 10 Reasons Why Richmond, Virginia Is A Hidden Culinary Gem – Forbes